Cosmian/mse-home-cli/documentation/docs/develop.md

 When you declare the memory size through the field `hardware` in the `mse.toml`, you shall consider that a part of this memory is used by the system itself.

-All the librairies needed to run your application will be loaded in that memory.
+All the libraries needed to run your application will be loaded in that memory.
 Therefore, the effective memory size available for your application is about: `hardware_memory - librairies_size`.

 When calling the docker on your localhost, you can use the option `--memory` to estimate your effective memory size.
-See our [github](https://github.com/Cosmian/mse-docker-base#determine-the-enclave-memory-size-of-your-image) for more details.
+See our [MSE Docker base README](https://github.com/Cosmian/mse-docker-base#determine-the-enclave-memory-size-of-your-image) for more details.

 ## Limitations